ethmimo/Whitepaper/README.md

 3. There are no solution currently addressing pseudo-identities and their potential use on social network/game Dapps on the blockchain.

-**ERC-ME intends to provide a decentralized standard upon which digital and tokenized pseudo-identities can be used in various Dapps on the blockchain without information being tied to any single service.**
+**D-OZ intends to provide a decentralized standard upon which digital and tokenized pseudo-identities can be used in various Dapps on the blockchain without information being tied to any single service.**

 ## Specification

 ### Overview

-Each `Profile` on the ERC-ME contract is represented by an *Non-Fungible [ERC-721](https://github.com/ethereum/eips/issues/721) token*, meaning they can be transferred, traded and since they are actually a `struct` that mean that state changes can be made to them.
+Each `Profile` on the D-OZ contract is represented by an *Non-Fungible [ERC-721](https://github.com/ethereum/eips/issues/721) token*, meaning they can be transferred, traded and since they are actually a `struct` that mean that state changes can be made to them.
 In this section we will go over the specification of each `Profile`.

 ### The `Profile` (In-Depth)